 How to check and serve fresh cocktails

 You now have an overview of shelf life.
 But how do you know if your cocktail is still good and how do you serve it optimally?
-This is the practical part you can apply directly.
+This is the practical part you can apply immediately.

 Recognizing signs of spoilage